astropy/astropy/docs/table/index.rst

   >>> t[1]['a']    # Column 'a' of row 1
   4

-One can retreive a subset of a table by rows (using a slice) or columns (using column names), where the subset is returned as a new table::
+One can retrieve a subset of a table by rows (using a slice) or columns (using column names), where the subset is returned as a new table::

   >>> print(t[0:2])      # Table object with rows 0 and 1